Adyar Creek

-Adyar Creek is a backwater estuary located in Adyar, Chennai at the mouth of the Adyar River along the Coromandel Coast of the Bay of Bengal.
-The creek begins near the Chetinnad Palace, extending northward into the mainland and taking a complete U-turn near the Foreshore Estate before ending near Mandavelipakkam.
-The creek surrounds the Quibble Island.
+Adyar Creek is a backwater estuary located in the Adyar area of Chennai, India.
+Situated at the mouth of the Adyar River along the Coromandel Coast, the creek surrounds the Quibble Island before draining into the Bay of Bengal.

+The creek had been heavily affected by urban pollution over time.
+As a result, the creek and it's surrounding ecosystem underwent a major ecological restoration in 2008, leading to the establishment of Tholkappia Poonga eco-park.

 Eco-restoration

 The creek forms where the Adyar River joins the Bay of Bengal.